brianzinn/snowflake-ingest-node/README.md

-# -snowflake-ingest-node
+# snowflake-ingest-node
-For integrating with Snowflake snowpipe API
+simple API wrapper for Snowpipe at time of writing only Python and Java were available SDKs